1977 New Orleans Saints season: Week 10 vs. Atlanta Falcons

-Before a Regional TV Audience, Atlanta, which had never given up more than 14 points in a game this year, tried to keep it that way with one minute to go - In New Orleans - And Archie Manning was waiting.
-The Saints quarterback, back in action for the first time in six weeks, read the blitz and beat it with a 18-yard TD Pass, his second scoring strike to tight end Henry Childs.
-It was Hank Stram's 136th victory as a head coach... and his last.
+Atlanta, which had never given up more than 14 points in a game this year, tried to keep it that way with one minute to go, in front of a Regional TV Audience - in New Orleans - And Archie Manning was waiting.
+The Saints quarterback, back in action for the first time in six weeks, throw a 18-yard TD Pass, his second scoring strike to Henry Childs.
+It was Hank Stram's 136th victory as a head coach.